-Our acquisition of Litarion has multiple risks, many of these risks are both general and particular to the lithium ion business and are the same as those identified for parent company Electrovaya.
+Our acquisition of Evonik Litarion GmbH from Evonik AG, is fraught with multiple risks, many of these risks are both general and particular to the lithium ion business and are the same as those identified for parent company Electrovaya.
 These risks are financial, technical, marketing, technology, operational and product driven.
-These risks have been discussed elsewhere in this MD&A and those are all relevant to the operation of Litarion.
+These risks have been discussed elsewhere in this MD&A and those are all relevant to the operation of Litarion GmbH.